By tpm | October 8, 2010

 My first reaction is that the Prizm could fill a gaping hole is Casio’s lineup of graphing calculators.
 I recently reviewed the Casio fx-9750GII and fx-9860GII, and I was very impressed by both.
 They are remarkably cheap, easy to use, and full of features.
 However, both of those calculators are competition to Texas Instruments calculators that would be considered lower end at this point, such as the TI-83+ and TI-84+.

 Casio didn’t really have anything to compete with the TI-Nspire.
 The Prizm really could be that calculator.
 The Nspire is not nearly as ingrained in school culture yet as the TI-83 plus and TI-84 plus before it were, and I think there’s an opening for Casio here.
 When I get a chance to check out the Prizm personally, I will let everyone know about it here on Tech Powered Math.
-The Casio Prizm release date was January 2011 with an MSRP of just under $130.
-You should buy your Prizm on Ebay today.
+The Casio Prizm release date was January 2011.
+You should buy your Casio Prizm on Amazon.